cody-jarrett/egg-counter-suite/README.md

 # egg-counter-suite
- Code for end-to-end operation of the Egg Counter device developed in the Phillips Lab at the University of Oregon
+ Code for end-to-end operation of the Egg Counter high-throughput *C. elegans* reproductive phenotyping system developed in the Phillips Lab at the University of Oregon